DPenner1/ChessPuzzleSim/readme.md

   - Get that parallelization working
   - Get the solution printout to include pawn placements
   - See about improving the pawn placement algo (including that O(n) board copy)
-      - though this might be premature optimization, in practice only about 10-15% of board evaluations have pawns
+      - Though this might be premature optimization, in practice only about 10-15% of board evaluations have pawns
   - See about a "bishops on opposite colors" restriction
   - See about adding opposing pieces (pawns target in the other direction)
   - Search resumption is not yet smooth (especially stats & found solutions)